 The main purpose of the registration process is to let us know:

 - what type of business you are operating

 We ensure that every premise is inspected and resources can be allocated in the appropriate areas.

 Food premise registration is free of charge and cannot be refused.
 You can continue with your business as soon as you have submitted your registration form.
 We recommend you contact us as soon as possible.
 We will advise you how to meet the required standards.

 Please note that some details of food premises registrations are held on a Public Register which is available at council offices.
 For further information please contact the Public Protection Service.

-Remember if you are running a food business on a commercial basis (this also includes businesses which are not for profit making) you are required to comply with the Food Hygiene Regulations.
+Remember if you are running a food business on a commercial basis you are required to comply with the Food Hygiene Regulations.
+This also applies to businesses which are not for profit making.

 More information on food safety issues is available on the Food Standards Agency website.

 Support to help your business succeed

 The Business Regulatory Support team offer a range of support services to help your food business get off to the best possible start, such as;